 I tried looking online and downloading all the different anti virus and internet security companies programs to try to find a solution, none of them worked.
 I just switched to Kapersky (since Norton ticked me off) and dealt with a slower computer.
 However to be on the safe side, I refused to do any online banking or other such transactions for fear of what was on my computer.

 I thought I was going to have to buy a new computer, even though the one I had wasn't very old, just to fix the problem.
 Then I saw the FixMeStick on Dragon's Den (Dragon's Den is the Canadian version of Shark Tank).
-Below is the video of the FixMeStick on Dragon's Den that explains how it works.
+Below is a video of how to use the FixMeStick.

 My Experience With The FixMeStick